How to Propose a Talk?

 If you are a very experienced speaker, you can directly enter the My PyCon page to propose！

-Next we will give more detailed advice on each aspects.
+Next, we will give more detailed advice on each aspect.

 Topics and General Advice